 Course Goals:

-Course Description: Build a strong foundation of practical skills that will make everyday life with your dog more enjoyable and rewarding.
+Course Description: This is the perfect all-around obedience and manners course that every dog needs.
+Build a strong foundation of practical skills that will make everyday life with your dog more enjoyable and rewarding.
 This course focuses on the behaviors that matter most from polite greetings with strangers to enjoyable walks.
-Whether you're navigating a trip to the vet or simply enjoying time together at home, these essential skills will strengthen the bond and communication between you and your pet.
+Whether you're navigating a trip to the vet or simply relaxing together at home, these essential skills will strengthen the bond and communication between you and your pet.

 Note: This course follows the AKC Canine Good Citizen program.
 A CGC test is included for everyone during the last class, but each student has the option as to whether or not to officially register it with the AKC.